SuadeLabs/fire/documentation/properties/purpose.md

 ### credit_card_fee
 Describes an account that holds the amount of fees receivables originating from **credit cards**.

+### credit_risk
+Expenses related to credit risk’ shall mean administrative expenses in the context of credit events, such as expenses incurred in respect of taking possession of collateral or legal proceedings

 ### current_account_fee
 Describes an account that holds the amount of fees receivables/payables originating from **current accounts**.